 While many believe going direct is the only way to get the lowest price, it’s not always the case.
-The article and infographic below explain how to decide which is right for you.
-So that you can make sure you're never spending a penny more than you need to.
+The article and infographic below explain how to decide which is right for you so you can make sure you're never spending more than necessary.

-Everyone wants to know what the best supplier relationship approach is.
-The best “bang for the buck” so to speak.
-But the truth is, it depends… on several factors.
+Everyone wants to know what the best supplier relationship approach is or how to get the most “bang for the buck” so to speak.
+The truth is that it depends on several factors.

-Factor one: is your organization set on using a particular supplier?
-If so, you may not be able to leverage the contracts of a 3rd party like a Group Purchasing Organization (GPO).
+If your organization has their heart set on using a certain vendor you may not be able to leverage the contracts of a 3rd party like a group purchasing organization (GPO).

 Because each GPO is different and has a unique portfolio of pre-negotiated contracts, they may not offer an agreement from your favorite vendor.
-However, the best GPOs will have partnerships with the industry’s top providers, so that’s an excellent initial qualifier.
+However, the best GPOs will have partnerships with the industry’s top suppliers which means that’s an excellent initial qualifier.

-If you’re looking for the best overall savings in a certain category, not necessarily from a specific supplier, GPOs can be the perfect solution.
+If you’re looking for the best overall savings in a certain category, not necessarily from a specific supplier, harnessing the power of group purchasing can be the perfect solution.

 Luckily, when you join a GPO, you join a group of buyers, so your buying power increases regardless of your category spend.
-Meaning you don’t have to buy in high volume to get the best bulk discounts.
+This means you don’t have to buy in higher volume to get the best discounts.

-The great convenience of buying through a GPO is that it’s highly efficient.
-And you won’t waste time negotiating only to get a subpar discount.
+The great convenience of buying through a group purchasing organization is that it’s highly efficient.
+You won’t waste time negotiating only to get a subpar discount.
 You won’t need to issue an RFP since the agreements are pre-negotiated.
-Best of all, you can get started very quickly with your new supplier.
-Plus, you’ll get extra monitoring through the GPO, ensuring your new vendor keeps up their end of the bargain.
+Best of all, you can get connected to your new suppliers quickly.
+As an added bonus, you’ll get extra monitoring through the GPO, ensuring your new vendor keeps up their end of the bargain.

-Remember, leveraging a 3rd party contract provider doesn’t mean you can’t negotiate the agreement yourself, it simply means you have better things to do.
+Remember, leveraging group purchasing doesn’t mean you can’t negotiate the agreement yourself, it simply means you have better things to do.

 Bottom line, it’s all about how much your organization spends.
 If you’re a Fortune 500 company that has massive volume and a robust procurement team, going direct will likely get you a better price; especially if you have several category experts on staff.